 The majority of aid processed for the Traditional campus is completed using the Scheduled Academic Year calendar which consists of a Fall and Spring term (semester) with aid for a Summer term optional.
-To receive maximum financial aid benefits, undergraduate students must be enrolled full-time (minimum 12 credits per term) while graduate students must be enrolled in at least 8 credits per term.
+To receive maximum financial aid benefits, undergraduate students must be enrolled full-time (minimum 12 credits per term).
 Undergraduate students enrolled less than full-time may be eligible for prorated amounts of federal aid depending on the funding source.
-Undergraduate programs do require enrollment of at least six credits per term for federal loan eligibility; minimum of four credits for graduate programs.
+Undergraduate programs do require enrollment of at least six credits per term for federal loan eligibility.
 Students who receive any institutional scholarships (i.e., academic, departmental, endowed, and/or merit) must maintain continued fulltime enrollment status.
-Courses taken at other colleges do not count as enrollment at Grand Canyon University for financial aid/scholarship purposes.
+Courses taken at other colleges do not count towards enrollment status at Grand Canyon University for financial aid/scholarship purposes.